Sadequain: Murals

-The mural titled "Saga of Labor" by Sadequain at Mangla Dam is a glowing tribute to the working men and women of all times and places who form the backbone of any society.
+The mural titled "Saga of Labor" by Sadequain at Mangla Dam is a tribute to the working men and women of the society.
 The mural hangs in the powerhouse of Mangla Dam and so far endured the harsh environmental conditions of the huge enclosure that also houses gigantic electric turbines.
 It was completed in six weeks, and sold for a total amount of 250,000 Rupees or $25,000 in US Dollars.

 Banaras Hindu University houses one large mural.
-It is in good condition.